-- The ability to read, understand, analyse and respond to a range of texts from the 19th, 20th and 21st century. - The ability to construct and convey meaning in written language clearly and coherently to express ideas and explain concepts.
+- The ability to read, understand, analyse and respond to a range of texts including drama, poetry and prose. - The ability to construct and convey meaning in written language clearly and coherently to express ideas and explain concepts.

 - Reading and responding to a variety of texts - Analysing in a range of ways to explore language, form, structure and context - Texts will include a range of modern and older poems, novels and plays, including Shakespeare